I’m Tracy and I’m so excited that you stopped by today!

 A little about me – the chief architect, builder and engineer of the nest…

-I’m 47-years-old and creeping ever closer to 50.
-This is typically the year that many use as the deadline for attaining a variety of goals or crossing off bucket list items.
+I’ve passed the half-century mark now and this is typically the time that many use as the deadline for attaining a variety of goals or crossing off bucket list items.
 I haven’t established any of these, yet.
 Maybe this blog with help me identify some things I want to do with my life.
 Is that something that everyone does?
 I mean, really officially like that?
 We’ll work on that.

 The most beautiful place I have ever been is probably the Grand Canyon – there are no words for its overwhelming awesomeness.
-I haven’t been out of the country, but DD and I are planning a trip to Europe next Spring!
-I hope to add to my list of beautiful places at that time.
+My daughter and I took our first trip to Europe in 2015 and the beauty there was overwhelming, as well.
+La Pieta made me cry.
+Really.
+I hope to add to my list of beautiful places – like Niagara Falls in a couple of months.
 Hey, there ya go!
 My first goal.
 See more beautiful things.
-But not just before I turn 50.
 I will strive to find beauty the rest of my life.
 OK, that makes me happy.